jamco1229/jamco-personal/content/posts/Making this website.md

 layout: post
 title: About This Website
 date: 2020-04-06 15:00:00
-excerpt: >- First post about wha it's taking to build this website.
+excerpt: First post about what it's taking to build this website.
 eleventyNavigation:
   key: About Website
   order: 1